single-spa/single-spa.js.org/versioned_docs/version-6.x/api.md

 The `start(opts)` api optionally accepts a single `opts` object, with the following properties.
 If the opts object is omitted, all defaults will be applied.

-- `urlRerouteOnly`: A boolean that defaults to false.
+- `urlRerouteOnly`: A boolean that defaults to true.
 If set to true, calls to `history.pushState()` and `history.replaceState()` will not trigger a single-spa reroute unless the client side route was changed.
 Setting this to true can be better for performance in some situations.
 For more information, read [original issue](https://github.com/single-spa/single-spa/issues/484).

 <h3>returns</h3>